 Take the MCAT Exam

-Medical College Admission Test (MCAT).
+Medical College Admission Test (MCAT), to be considered for admission to the entering class of 2019.
 This exam must be taken no later than

 MCAT registration is available online >

 Admissions Resources page, we list several MCAT preparation courses and services that may be beneficial as you prepare for the exam.

 (The UW School of Medicine does not endorse or have any financial interest in these).

 The table below illustrates the combination of overall undergraduate AMCAS GPA and MCAT scores of UW Medical School applicants (from the WWAMI states, including MSTP WWAMI) that were accepted (green) and not accepted (red) in the last academic year.
 Most applicants who were accepted with lower than average college GPAs had taken additional post graduate course work and performed well.